triggerz/dilemma-prototype/scenes/conflict.md

 Your HR Partner is definitely a resource you can use in this situation as support or preparing yourself for the conversation.
 But you need to take responsibility for your decision.

-The best choice here is appreciate Johns strengths first, to make certain that the discussion is not only about his challenges.
+The best choice here is appreciate John's strengths first, to make certain that the discussion is not only about his challenges.
 This increases the chance that he is not in the defensive position, but is willing to cooperate.

 You could also have started the conversation by letting John explain first, but this could have led to a discussion and making it difficult explain why you have decided to move John.